h2o2k/Picus/README.md

 3. PyMongo - Scrapy, MongoDB and Flask to interact
 4. Flask - Framework to create web applications
 5. HTML, CSS, JavaScript & Bootstrap - Webpage formatting
-6. Scrapy-do - Scheduling Scrapy to run on at set intervals
+6. Scrapy-do - Scheduling Scrapy to run on at set intervals (Needs to be setup locally)
 7. flask_paginate - Pagination on the Flask application

 ## Installation
 1. Clone repository and navigate into the directory via a CLI